General Questions & Answers

 SUMMER CAMP QUESTIONS & ANSWERS

-Pick-up and drop-off for SF-based camps will most often be at Alemany Farms.
-Depending on the day’s itinerary, there could be occasional exceptions to this pick-up and drop-off location at other SF locations.
+SF Camp Weeks: Drop-off and pick-up will most often be at Alemany Farms or Bloomingdales at Westfield Centre.
+Depending on the day’s itinerary, there could be occasional exceptions to these drop-off and pick-up locations at other SF locations.

-Pick-up and drop-off for East-Bay camps will most often be at Sprouts outdoor kitchen at 1309 Allston Way, Berkeley.
+East Bay Camp Weeks: Drop-off and pick-up will most often be at Sprouts Outdoor Kitchen at 1309 Allston Way, Berkeley.
 Depending on the day’s itinerary, there could be occasional exceptions to this pick-up and drop-off location at other Oakland or Berkeley locations.

 All curious young chefs are welcome to jump in the kitchen with us!
 Community is key at Sprouts, and we want kids to build their skills through practice and repetition.
 One very important factor is a child’s demonstration of sincere interest for real foods and cooking.
 We are looking for kids who are ready to take on the delicious challenges of the culinary world.